gregdirst/wc-jumpbridges/README.md

 ![Data Format Example](images/Screenshot%20-%20data%20format%20example.png)

-Save the file in a publicly accesible location like github or cloud and get a url to the direct file.
+Save the file in a publicly accesible location like github or cloud as a `.csv` file then get a url to the direct file.

-Open EveEye and select the Custom Data button on the left.
-Click jumpbridges and paste the link into the External Data then click the refresh button.
+Open EveEye and select the `Custom Data` button on the left.
+Click `jumpbridges` and paste the link into the `External Data` then click the `refresh` button.

 ![EveEye](images/Screenshot%20-%20eve%20eye.png)